 Barceloneta is the mother-of-all urban sense of life.
 Trendy bars, chic restaurants and traditional fish restaurants line the beach.
 People are walking the streets in their beachwear, surfer carrying their boards under the arms or on their bikes.
 Barceloneta used to be the fishing quarter of Barcelona where today it is one of the trendiest districts of the city.
 The old fish restaurants were demolished and instead, the whole area has been renewed for the Olympics in 1988.

 What to do?
 Hang out at the beach and in any of the cool restaurants or bars.
 There are several bike rentals at the beachfront if you want to go further along the beach and explore the area with modern architecture (I will write a separate blog post about Barcelona’s architecture soon).

 Restaurant tip: I had a lovely birthday diner at Xup Xup with amazing food and service.

-Bar tip: Dr. Stravinsky in a former pharmacy serves experimental cocktails and the well known classics.
+Bar tip: Dr. Stravinsky in a former pharmacy serves experimental cocktails and the well-known classics.

-What are your favourite spots in Barcelona?
+What are your favorite spots in Barcelona?

-Check out Anna’s and Matthias’ (One-week-in Travelblog) 33 day trips from Barcelona and find out what you can do outside of Barcelona.
+Check out Anna’s and Matthias’ (One-week-in Travelblog) 33-day trips from Barcelona and find out what you can do outside of Barcelona.